James City Service

 *** Please note that Double Check Valve Assemblies (DCVA) are not allowed in irrigation systems.
 Irrigation systems are considered as a “high hazard” and therefore are not allowed to use a DCVA.

+10. How do I know if I have a backflow prevention assembly?
 Generally, the backflow prevention assembly is normally located as close as possible to the water service connection, but must remain on private property.
 It is usually installed outdoors and in a “loop” of your irrigation system that extends above the ground.
 (See pictures below)

+11. Is there a minimum height that the backflow assembly must be installed?
 Yes.
 Backflow prevention assemblies should be installed in accordance with the manufacturer’s installation instructions, the Uniform Statewide Building Code and any additional instructions offered by the JCSA.
 Regulations regarding flow orientation and proper access to the backflow preventer should also be followed (see the JCSA Backflow Prevention and Cross Connection Control Plan for further guidance).

 At a minimum the following guidelines should be followed: